 At 12 episodes long, The Daleks Masterplan is the single longest story in the shows 50 plus year history (unless you count Trial of a Time Lord as one rather than three stories).
 Naturally as a result of this its probably a bit too much to watch in one sitting.

 Still make no mistake this is a classic adventure.
-Its got so much going on in it, despite its incredible length, there is never a moment I felt bored (apart from the novelty Christmas episode which really is as bad as its reputation.
+Its got so much going on in it that despite its incredible length, there was never a moment I felt bored (apart from the novelty Christmas episode which really is as bad as its reputation.
 Comedy I don’t think was ever Terry Nation’s strong point.)
 Still for the most part both Terry Nation and Dennis Spooner fill the story with so much excitement and action that it actually managed to hold my attention throughout its 5 and a half hour run.

 It takes us through so many different and exotic locations across all of time and space, from the jungle’s of Kembel, to the desolate prison planet Desperarus, to the Pyramids of Egypt and its also laced with plenty of shocking and tragic moments.
 This story marked the first time that a companion actually died in the series.